 In some cases, the Committee may be content to base its deliberations solely upon the information included in the submission and the reply; in other cases, it may decide to use its discretion to gather information from other sources in accordance with paragraph 25 of the annex to decision I/7.

 The Parties involved in a matter are notified of any meeting of the Committee at which it will be discussed and of their right to be represented in such meetings in accordance with paragraph 32 of the annex to decision I/7.
-Where the Committee considers it important that representatives of the Parties involved in a matter participate in one of its meetings, it will explicitly invite them, stressing the impor- tance of their participation.
 Subject to financial resources, financial support will be provided where needed to assist eligible government representatives from the Parties concerned to participate.

 Submissions by Parties concerning own compliance